The South Dakota Homestead Exemption

 • If you have two or more houses or mobile homes, you can only select one to keep and exempt as your homestead.

-• If the homestead contains minerals that the United States government has claimed, then the maximum size is reduced to 40 acres outside of a town.
+• If the homestead contains minerals the United States government has claimed, the maximum size is reduced to 40 acres outside of a town.

-• Gold and silver mines, mills, or smelters, and related machinery cannot be homesteads.
+• Gold and silver mines, mills, smelters, and related machinery cannot be homesteads.

-You can file for bankruptcy in South Dakota after living there for more than 180 days.
-However, you must live in South Dakota much longer before using South Dakota exemptions—at least 730 days before filing, to be exact.
+You can file for bankruptcy in South Dakota after living there for over 180 days.
+However, you must live in South Dakota much longer before using South Dakota exemptions (if that's the set you choose to use), at least 730 days before filing, to be exact.
 Otherwise, you'd use the previous state's exemptions.

 Need More Bankruptcy Help?